ONSdigital/eq-questionnaire-runner/README.md

 `it.only('Given this is a test', function() {...}`

 Test suites are configured in the `wdio.conf.js` file.
-An individual test suite can be run using:
+An individual test suite can be run using the suite names as the argument to this command:

 ``` shell
 make test-functional-suite SUITE=<suite>